-If you think this article on home renovation addictions was an interesting read, please share it across your social media platforms!
+If you think this article on home renovation addictions was an interesting read, please share it on your social media platforms!

-About the author: The above article “6 Warning Signs You’re Addicted To Home Renovations” was written by Xavier De Buck, your top-producing Johannesburg real estate agent with Luxury Division of Chas Everitt International Group.
+About the author: The above article “6 Warning Signs You’re Addicted To Home Renovations” was written by Xavier De Buck, your top-producing Johannesburg real estate agent.
 Xavier has been nationally recognized and awarded for providing service excellence, exceptional property sales, whilst exhibiting the highest level of professionalism.
 With over 15 years combined experience as a real estate agent and real estate investor, if you’re thinking of buying or selling a home in Johannesburg, Xavier would love to share his property knowledge and expertise.

 Make sure to connect!